GooboGobbo/Edge-Python-Portfolio/NERStreamlitApp/README.md

 # 🔥 NER Streamlit App

 ## 📚 Overview
 Welcome to the **NER Streamlit App**!
-This interactive application lets you perform Named Entity Recognition using **spaCy** and **Streamlit**.
-You can enter your own text or load a sample, define custom entity rules, and see real-time results with intuitive visualizations.
-This project is part of my Elements of Computing II portfolio.
+This interactive tool allows you to perform Named Entity Recognition (NER) using **spaCy** and **Streamlit**.
+You can input custom text, define entity rules, and instantly visualize the results.
+This project was developed as part of my Elements of Computing II portfolio.

 ---

 ## ✨ Features
-- **Flexible Text Input:**
+- **Flexible Text Input**
-  Choose to type/paste text, upload a `.txt` file, or load one of the sample texts from the sidebar.
+  Type/paste your own text, upload a `.txt` file, or use one of the built-in sample texts.

-- **Custom Entity Rules:**
+- **Custom Entity Rules**
-  Easily add custom rules by specifying an entity label (e.g., `PERSON`, `ORG`) and a corresponding pattern (e.g., "Barack Obama").
+  Add custom rules by specifying an entity label (e.g., `PERSON`, `ORG`) and a matching pattern (e.g., `"Barack Obama"`).
-  View current custom rules in a collapsible section and clear them if needed.
+  Rules are displayed in an expandable list and can be cleared at any time.

-- **Interactive Visualization:**
+- **Interactive Visualizations**
-  Recognized entities are displayed in two columns for clarity, and the app shows highlighted text annotated with entities.
+  View recognized entities in a clean two-column layout, along with a color-highlighted version of your text.

-- **Responsive Feedback:**
+- **Entity Statistics**
-  Get detailed entity statistics (total count and breakdown by type) right after processing.
+  See a count of all detected entities, with a breakdown by type (e.g., PERSON, ORG, GPE).

-- **Integrated Help:**
+- **Built-in Help & Documentation**
-  Access usage instructions and documentation through the sidebar for a smooth user experience.
+  The sidebar includes instructions and external links to spaCy and Streamlit documentation.

 ---

-## 🚀 Setup & Installation
+## 🚀 Getting Started

 ### 1. Clone the Repository
 ```bash